 Yeah, I still talk to Bomb [bombNo.20 from the book].
 There are also some cam model friends that I'm still tight with.

 I found the in-person meeting with Bomb interesting.
 I was worried that the situation was going to unravel, but he was legitimately concerned for you.
-All of the people you interacted with in that way seemed to understand the meaning of consent ... more than most people I've encountered.
+All of the people you interacted with in that way seemed to understand the meaning of consent... more than most people I've encountered.

 A lot of my viewers understood my boundaries really well because if they didn't, they got kicked out of my room.
 There are always people who push those boundaries, which is why it was so nice to have a community of other camgirls and viewers who would stand up for them.
 There was a moment in the book where Lady Ginger is kind of like, calling out someone in her room.
 I found that camming is a great way to educate people about consent and boundaries.
-It's a space where you're control and can tell someone when something isn't okay.
+It's a space where you're in control and can tell someone when something isn't okay.
 If you choose to, it's possible to have an actual dialogue with them.

 I loved that scene in the book.
-I think Lady Ginger was calling someone out for a trans-phobic comment.
+I think Lady Ginger was calling someone out for a transphobic comment.

 Oh, yeah.
 She viewed her room as an opportunity to teach people and give them the chance to do better.
 She curated a cool space.

 Several different parts of the book reminded me of social media and the anxiety that comes along with it.
-Trying to climb the ranks, get the most likes and views ... all of the shit that's really popular now.
+Trying to climb the ranks, get the most likes and views... all of the shit that's really popular now.
 Did any of your camming past impact your relationship to social media now?

 Absolutely.
 I have a very different relationship with social media now.
 The process of camming and writing my book taught me about how everything we present of ourselves online is curated.
-No matter how honest and real we try to be, we're still choosing what pictures to post and deciding on caption.
+No matter how honest and real we try to be, we're still choosing what pictures to post and deciding on captions.
 I learned not to derive all of my validation from my online persona.
-I think it's tricky and something we all struggle with ... like, 'oh, this photo didn't get enough likes.'
-Sometimes I make a joke on Twitter than no one retweets and then I start to question whether I'm even funny.
+I think it's tricky and something we all struggle with... like, 'oh, this photo didn't get enough likes.'
+Sometimes I make a joke on Twitter that no one retweets and then I start to question whether I'm even funny.
 Trying to separate that persona from who I am in the real world, and derive my validation and worth from the real physical worth, not the digital world, is important.

 Camming also taught me that the Internet is amazing, though!
-It's this beautiful space for people to come together and find people who relate to them ... to be vulnerable, make friends, and share ideas.
+It's this beautiful space for people to come together and find people who relate to them... to be vulnerable, make friends, and share ideas.
 It's definitely not black and white at all.

 Do you have any film or book recommendations that feature sex workers in a positive or interesting way?